 How to store Cream Cheese to extend its shelf life?

 Prior to purchase, you should leave it in grocery refrigeration until you are ready to check out.
 Once at home, you can help regular, reduced fat, flavored and whipped cream cheese keep fresh longer by storing them in your refrigerator at 40?F or lower immediately after use.
 Most containers come with a lid which keeps our moisture and other contaminants.
 Once foil wrapped cream cheese is opened, it will keep better if placed in an air tight container because re-sealing the end of the foil does not make an air tight seal.
 Because bacteria grows more rapidly in moist environments, soft cheese does not keep as long as hard cheese.
 Cream cheeses should not be kept out room temperature for more than an hour (2 hours maximum) and you should not contaminate with utensils that have touched meat, or anything else for that matter.

 For a long-term option, you can freeze cream cheese BUT although it is safe it is NOT recommended as you will end up with a very crumbly product.

-	How long is soft cheese good for when prepared in a dish?
+How long is Cream Cheese good for when prepared in a dish?

 How long does cream cheese last?
 That depends.
-How long does bread last?
-In general, cream cheese lasts only as long as the quickest expiring ingredient it is mixed with.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below.
+How long do pineapples last?
+In general, cream cheese lasts only as long as the quickest expiring ingredient with which it is mixed.

 What are our shelf life resources?

-	Our how long does cream cheese last content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of cream cheese.
+In determining how long Cream Cheese lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Cream Cheese.